Alien Organisms and trade in Endangered Species (CITES)

 The project group consists of:

 Katrine Eldegard – Member of the VKM Panel on Alien Organisms and Trade in Endangered Species (CITES).
-Academic leader of the project.
+Scientific leader of the project.

 Anders Nielsen – Deputy chair of The VKM Panel on Alien Organisms and Trade in Endangered Species (CITES).